indica-mcf/Indica/doc/data.rst

 Basic diagnostic data structure
 -------------------------------------------
 Apart from the measured quantity and its estimated error, specific info varies depending on the diagnostic measurement principle.
 Since the analysis of the data from all diagnostics is performed in an integrated manner on the same equilibrium reconstruction, the raw data should include the least possible derived quantities relying on other database quantities.
-As an example, the measurement positions of the ECE diagnostic given in the database rely on a specific equilibrium quantities: instead of using these quantities, the frequency of each channel is read and the radial location self-consistently calculated within the code using the common equilibrium reconstruction data.
+As an example, the measurement positions of the ECE diagnostic given in the database rely on specific equilibrium quantities: instead of using these quantities, the frequency of each channel is read and the radial location self-consistently calculated within the code using the common equilibrium reconstruction data.

 Below is an initial list of information ordered depending on the source (database/file) and details of the diagnostics.